IBM-Blockchain-Archive/marbles/tutorial_part2.md

 	var trades AllTrades

 ```

-I think it is easier to read the above code from the bottom up.

 To setup trades we need a chaincode function, lets call it `open_trade`.
 First things first we need to list this in the bottom of our `Run()` function like so: